 Once you file for bankruptcy in Ohio, there is an automatic stay provision that goes into effect that prevents your creditors from harassing you or taking legal action such as repossessing your vehicle.
 In addition to preventing lawsuits and eliminating your debts, filing bankruptcy allows you to keep possessions you want by letting you catch up on vehicle or mortgage payments if you are behind.

-Contact us for Help if You Are Facing Repossession
+Contact Us for Help if You Are Facing Repossession in Ohio

 Attorney Courtney Cousino